-Brazil Offers Free Public Health Care Services
+Brazil Offers Free Public Healthcare Services

-Medical care is available to anyone who is legally in Brazil, which, of course, includes foreign residents.
+Healthcare is available to anyone who is legally in Brazil, which, of course, includes foreign residents.

-Those who cannot afford to pay for health care in Brazil use the government’s free public national health system, mentioned above.
+Those who cannot afford to pay for healthcare in Brazil use the government’s free public national health system, mentioned above.
 They pay nothing for doctors’ fees, lab fees, hospitalization, surgery, or even prescription drugs.
 Brazil’s national health care system is roughly equal to the caliber and operational style of the Veterans Administration hospital system in the U.S. Municipal hospitals are widely available, and provide free treatment including emergency services to everyone.

 For the highest quality of health care in Brazil, the private system is generally better than the public system, with shorter waits and better care.
 The more affluent Brazilians generally use this system, which covers about 20% of the Brazilian population.
 There are several hundred firms offering four principal types of medical plans: private health insurance, prepaid group practice, medical cooperatives, and company health plans.